 The cost of the Neuroscience Camp is $2,000.

 What will a typical day be like?

-Laboratory project: Students will learn common neuroscience laboratory procedures and will work on small group lab projects together under the direction of a senior graduate student.
+Students will learn common neuroscience laboratory procedures and will work on small group lab projects together under the direction of a senior graduate student.

 For more information about the curriculum, please contact: